Here's How Republicans Are Boosting Kanye West's Presidential Campaign

 "If this was happening in just one state, that there were a couple of Republican insiders who were aiding the Kanye West campaign, that would seem a little odd and kind of unexpected," he says.
 "But because we're seeing it now in multiple states, people who are either slated as electors, delegates or Republican attorneys working on behalf of Kanye West's effort to get on the ballot, it looks like something systematic and organized across large parts of the country."

-Role of 'spoiler'
+Role of "spoiler"

-Burden has studied the effects that third party candidates can have on a presidential race and says the calculus centers on two factors: bringing in new voters and taking votes away from the major parties.
+Burden has studied the effects that third-party candidates can have on a presidential race and says the calculus centers on two factors: bringing in new voters and taking votes away from the major parties.

 That's unlike Ralph Nader, who ran as a Green Party candidate in 2000, well to the left of Democrat Al Gore to reach disaffected liberals.
 Nader ended up pulling votes from Gore.